VerenaK90/Clonal_hematopoiesis/README.md

 - plots model vs data for each sample (as shown in **Fig. 3b,f,l, Fig. SXX**)
 - classifies individual cases as neutrally evolving or selected (as shown in **Fig. 3c,g,m**)
 - computes highest density estimates for the parameters (as shown in **Fig. 3d,j,n,o**)
-- compares the estimated age of the selected clones to the original studies (as whon in **Fig. 3h**).
+- compares the estimated age of the selected clones to the original studies (as shown in **Fig. 3h**).

 ## Bulk WGS data